Hypothyroidism in dogs. Even though it is one of the most common diseases in your furry friend, it is treatable and sometimes even avoidable.

 Help your dog stay active and in a good mood by playing with them regularly.

 Happy Pups + Good Care = Happy Pet Parent

 Whether your dog has to live with a hypothyroid for the rest of their life or whether they can recover, one of the best things you can do is give them love and a healthy lifestyle.

-Know your dog’s habits and moods, feed them a good diet, and make sure they get plenty of exercise, and you’ll have not just a healthy pup but a happy one.
+Know your dog’s habits and moods, feed them a good diet, and make sure they get plenty of exercises, and you’ll have not just a healthy pup but a happy one.